sky-0318/T2I-ReasonBench/README.md

 - `eval_entity.py`
 - `eval_scientific.py`

-Replace the image folder path and prompt folder path in the script.
+Replace the image folder path, prompt folder path, and the output directory of the csv file in the script.
 The evaluation code will generate a csv file with scores for each generated image, average to get the accuracy score and aesthetic score for the model.